SaifOmran/ob/ISM/ISM.md

 - Initiator = HBA (server).
 - Target = front-end port (Storage box).
 - Interconnecting device: SAN switch or SAN director.
-- FC uses FC layers which are lossless layers so the data can NOT be lost
+- FC uses FC layers which are lossless layers so the data can NOT be lost.
 - FC pros:
 	- High performance due to low traffic in SAN fabric (only storage traffic) and the high capability pf the SAN switch (8G,16G).
 	- Reliable as it uses FC-layers.